voedger/voedger-internals/rsch/20241115-temp-blobs-uuid/README.md

 ## Proposed Solution

-### UUID+: Combining GUIDs with CSPRNGs
+### SUUID: Combining GUIDs with CSPRNGs

-To achieve both uniqueness and security while keeping QR code density manageable, we propose to generate UUID+ and their text representation as follows:
+To achieve both uniqueness and security while keeping QR code density manageable, we propose to generate SUUID (Secure UUID) and their text representation as follows:

 - **Generate a UUID (Version 4)**: Provides global uniqueness.
 - **Generate Additional Random Bytes**: Use a CSPRNG to add entropy.